Megestrol is used to treat breast or womb cancer. This medicine helps improve the quality of life of patients with cancer.

 DO NOT double a dose under any circumstances.

 If you often forget to take your medicine, let your doctor and pharmacist know.

-Do not take this medicine if you are pregnant or planning to have a baby soon.
-If you become pregnant while being treated with Megestrol, alert your doctor immediately.
-This medicine may cause harm to your unborn child.
-You must use proven birth control methods while taking Megestrol.
+Do not take Megestrol if you are pregnant or planning to have a baby soon.
+If you become pregnant while being treated with this medicine, alert your doctor immediately.
+Megestrol may cause harm to your unborn child.
+You must use proven birth control methods while taking this medicine.

 Inform your doctor if you have the following conditions:

-Megestrol may cause any of the following side effects: nausea, vomiting, diarrhoea or constipation, stomach wind, weight gain, increase in blood sugar level, rashes, weakness and difficulty breathing.
+Megestrol may cause any of the following side effects: nausea, vomiting, constipation, diarrhoea, stomach wind, weight gain, weakness, increased appetite, rash, hair loss, irregular menstruation, and hot flushes.